sensorlab/sensorlab.github.io/content/people/gcerar/index.md

 # - leaders
 ---

-Gregor Cerar received his Master degree in telecommunications from the Faculty of Electrical Engineering, University of Ljubljana, in 2016.
-He is currently pursuing the Ph.D. degree with the Jozef Stefan International Postgraduate School.
-He is also research assistant with the Department of Communication Systems, Jozef Stefan Institute.
+Gregor Cerar received his Bachelor's (2013) and Master's (2016) degrees from the [Faculty of Electrical Engineering](https://www.fe.uni-lj.si/en/) of the University of Ljubljana, where he completed the Telecommunications study programme, and the Ph.D. degree (2021) from [International Postgraduate School of Jožef Stefan](https://www.mps.si/en/) in Information and Communication technologies with the [Department of Communication Systems](https://e6.ijs.si/), Jožef Stefan Institute.
+He is currently a research associate with the [Department of Communication Systems](https://e6.ijs.si/), [Jožef Stefan Institute](http://ijs.si).